-I am trying to get fit again after a long wet winter of not using my bike and I decided it was time to replace my old halogen bike lights with a modern LED system so we can go out for night time rides after work.
+I am trying to get fit again after a long wet winter of not using my bike and I decided it was time to replace my old halogen bike lights with a modern LED system so we can go out for nighttime rides after work.
 My old lighting kit which was made by Cateye had served me well over the years but the nicad batteries no longer held a good charge and the 5W and 15W halogen bulbs gave off a very poor light compared to the current range of LED lights which are a lot smaller and lighter and have a much better battery life.

-We removed the clamping brackets from our old Cateye lights and the bolt on the base of the new lights was a M5 bolt which matched the bolts from the Cateye lights so it was an easy swap to upgrade the mounting brackets.
+We removed the clamping brackets from our old Cateye lights and the bolt on the base of the new lights was an M5 bolt which matched the bolts from the Cateye lights so it was an easy swap to upgrade the mounting brackets.

 Tonight we took the bikes out for a ride around Rempstone Forest near Swanage.
-This was the first time we had tried the lights outdoors in a dark environment and even with the lights on its low power setting it was bright enough to use on and off the road.
+This was the first time we had tried the lights outdoors in a dark environment and even with the lights on its low power setting, it was bright enough to use on and off the road.
 With the lights on their highest power setting the light output was very good and gave an even light on the trails and roads.

 The video below was filmed on our GoPro Hero 2 camera with the light on its low setting which seemed to cause the GoPro to flicker as it recorded and on the high setting which didn’t have the flickering issues on the GoPro.
-When the light is on its low and medium setting there isn’t any visible flickering from the light with the PWM dimming circuit.
+When the light is on its low and medium settings there isn’t any visible flickering from the light with the PWM dimming circuit.

-We used the lights on low power for approx. 20% of the ride and on high for the remaining 80% and on a ride which lasted 1 hour the battery indicators hadn’t dropped down from the full setting.
+We used the lights on low power for approx. 20% of the ride and on high for the remaining 80% and on a ride which lasted 1 hour the battery indicators hadn’t dropped down from the full level.

 I also have one of these lights which I bought from ebay in Australia.
 I'm having some problems with run time of only 15mins on high power.
 Did you happen to measure the current draw from the battery?
 I get about 2A on high and 500mA on medium.